SkillsFundingAgency/dfc-devops/ArmTemplates/CosmosDb/cosmos-database.md

 useSharedRequestUnits (optional)  boolean

 Share request units through all collections on the database.
+The minimum assignment is 100 RUs per collection.
+RUs must be assigned in increments of 100.
+The RU assignement will automatically increase when a new collection is added but the release definition that deploys this template will need to be manually updated.
 This can only be set when the container is created - it cannot be changed after creation.

 Please note: there is a minimum of 100 RU for each container on the database.
 Please ensure you set the offerThroughput parameter accordingly.